observablehq/plot/docs/marks/waffle.md

 Waffles are rendered using SVG patterns, making them more performant than alternatives such as the [dot mark](./dot.md) for rendering many points.
 :::

-Use [faceting](../features/facets.md) as an alternative to supplying an ordinal channel (_i.e._, *fx* instead of *x* for a vertical waffleY).
-The facet scale’s **interval** option then allows grouping by a quantitative or temporal variable, such as the athlete’s year of birth in the chart below.

-The **unit** option determines the quantity each cell represents; it defaults to one.
-The unit may be set to a value greater than one for large quantities, or to a value less than one (but greater than zero) for small fractional quantities.
+The **unit** option determines the quantity each waffle cell represents; it defaults to one.
+The unit may be set to a value greater than one for large quantities, or less than one (but greater than zero) for small fractional quantities.
 Try changing the unit below to see its effect.

 <p>
   <span class="label-input">